neverset123/neverset123.github.io/_projects/ElsterBot.md

     <div class="column is-four-fifths">
         <h2>Objective</h2>
         <div class="content has-text-justified">
-This LLM-powered tax advisory chatbot not only enhances accessibility to tax advice but also significantly reduces the time and costs associated with traditional tax consultancy services.
+This LLM-powered tax advisory chatbot aims to provide top-notch guidance for all tax needs with AI-driven solutions including tax advisory service and tax filing service, which significantly reduces the time and costs associated with traditional tax consultancy services. what makes it stand out is its ability to provide personalized tax advice and unique expertise tailored for small businesses.
         </div>
     </div>
 </div>